List of Learning Research Projects Plans for 2023-24

 • Integrating affordable, accessible, and scalable Virtual Reality (VR) in online courses, UPCEA SOLA+R 2022 Conference Presentation, April 11-12, Orlando, FL, accepted

-• Implementing low-cost immersive 360° video technology to promote core skills in journalism courses, Submitted and under Review, Journalism and Mass Communication Educator.
+• Implementing low-cost immersive 360° video technology to promote core skills in journalism courses, published in January 2023 with the Journal of Applied Instructional Design

 • Timeline: October 2020 - present

-Using the web conferencing tool Engageli in an academic setting
+Using a novel web conferencing tool in an academic setting

 • Faculty Fellow: Dr. Debbie Cockerham, Dr. Brian Lain